Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Abstract

 \section{Abstract}

+Achieving strong light-matter interaction is important for studying and exploiting several physics phenomena.
+The light-matter interaction strength depends on the optical field intensity in the interaction region, often measured by the Purcell factor, which for a single emitter is proportional to the spectral confinement, quantified by the cavity quality factor $Q$, and inversely proportional to the spatial localization of light, quantified by the optical model volume $V$, $F \propto \frac{Q}{V}$.
+While plasmonic (metallic) devices can support extreme spatial light confinement, ohmic losses reduce the cavity lifetime, thereby limiting the achievable spectral confinement.
+It is therefore of both practical and fundamental interest to explore the potential for achieving extreme spatial light confinement in (near) loss-less dielectric environments.

-Three-dimensionally sculpted dielectric nanostructures supporting material(air) confined optical modes with single-emitter mode volumes three(four) orders of magnitude below the diffraction limit, $V_{\textbf{r}_0} \approx 0.0004 \left[\lambda/(2 n)\right]^3 \left( V_{\textbf{r}_0} \approx 0.00003 \left[\lambda/2\right]^3\right)$, are discovered using topology optimization.
-Encapsulating the nanostructure by ellipsoidal shells enables seemingly unbounded mode quality factor enhancement ($Q > 10^8$ demonstrated numerically) leading to Purcell enhancement above $10^{11}$.
-It is studied how $V_{\textbf{r}_0}$ and $Q$ depend on the choice of material, device volume, minimum feature size and number of shells.
+Employing topology optimization we explore the limits of spatial light confinement in dielectric environments when allowing for three-dimensional sculpted dielectric nanostructures.
+Here we discover structures supporting optical modes that are concentrated in material (air) with mode volumes that are three (four) orders of magnitude below the so-called diffraction limit, $V_{\textbf{r}_0} \approx 4 \cdot 10^{-4} \left[\lambda/(2 n)\right]^3 \left( V_{\textbf{r}_0} \approx 3 \cdot 10^{-5} \left[\lambda/2\right]^3\right)$.
+Remarkably, we further discover that encapsulating the nanostructure by ellipsoidal shells enables seemingly unbounded enhancement of the mode quality factor ($Q > 10^8$ demonstrated numerically) leading to theoretical Purcell factor enhancement above $10^{11}$.
+It is established how $V_{\textbf{r}_0}$ and $Q$ depend on the choice of material platform, device volume, minimum feature size and the number of shells.
+Finally a study of sensitivity towards geometric variations is presented, revealing robust behaviour under a range of perturbations.

-\keywords{Optical Mode Volume, Dielectric, Topology Optimization, Inverse Design, Sculpting, Photonics}
+\keywords{optical mode volume, dielectric, topology optimization, inverse design, sculpting, photonics}